zehraturan/Python-Assignments/README.md

 [2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59,
 61, 67, 71, 73, 79, 83, 89, 97]

+# Fizz_Buzz_Numbers.py

+Task : Print the Fizz Buzz numbers.

+Fizz Buzz is a famous code challenge used in interviews to test basic programming skills.
+It's time to write your own implementation.
+Print numbers from 1 to 100 inclusively following these instructions: if a number is multiple of 3, print "Fizz" instead of this number, if a number is multiple of 5, print "Buzz" instead of this number, for numbers that are multiples of both 3 and 5, print "FizzBuzz", print the rest of the numbers unchanged.
+Output each value on a separate line.